MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 For example, **Limit to one warehouse** is set up as a soft constraint.
 Therefore, it will first be checked to determine whether the order can be fulfilled by a single source.
 If the order can't be fulfilled by a single source, multiple sources will be used.

-#### Activating and deactivating a fulfilment source
+#### Activating and deactivating a fulfillment source

 Sometimes businesses may want to exclude certain fulfillment sources, due to various reasons, either temporarily or permanently.
-Fulfilment and returns optimization offers a flexibility to turn on or off the fulfillment source based on your needs.
-To exclude the fulfilment source, select **Deactivate** on the fulfillment source settings.
+Fulfillment and returns optimization offers a flexibility to turn on or off the fulfillment source based on your needs.
+To exclude the fulfillment source, select **Deactivate** on the fulfillment source settings.
 If you want to include it back again, select **activate** on the fulfillment source settings.

 ### Strategies